fractl-io/fractl/README.md

                    :one-one true]}})
 ```

-Save this code to a file named `zipzap.fractl` and its ready to be run as a highly-scalable micro-blogging service!
+Save this code to a file named `zip_zap.fractl` and its ready to be run as a highly-scalable micro-blogging service!
-But before you do that, you need to install Fractl and learn to invoke its build tools.
+But before you can actually run it, you need to install Fractl and learn to invoke its build tools.
 The next sections will
 help you with that.

 ## Download and Install